cyjake/leoric/docs/index.md

 - Submitting pull requests
 - Contributing to translations

-## egg-orm
+## Plugin & Component

-If developing web applications with [egg framework](https://eggjs.org/), it's highly recommended using the [egg-orm]({% link setup/egg.md %}) plugin.
+If developing web applications with [Egg framework](https://eggjs.org/), it's highly recommended using the [egg-orm]({% link setup/egg.md %}) plugin.
 More detailed examples about setting up egg-orm with egg framework in either JavaScript or TypeScript can be found at <https://github.com/eggjs/egg-orm/tree/master/examples>

+If developing web applications (or serverless functions) with [Midway](https://midwayjs.org/), the corresponding component called [@midwayjs/leoric]({% link setup/midway.md %}) is what you need.
+Please refer to the linked documentation for starter, or the [repo directory](https://github.com/midwayjs/midway/tree/main/packages/leoric) for more examples.